ndsev/zserio/doc/ZserioUserGuide.md

 **`-withWriterCode|-withoutWriterCode`**

-Enables/disables generation of the C++ and Java API writing interface extension.
+Enables/disables generation of the API writing interface extension.
 This extension allows writing data to the bit stream or to the SQLite database.
 By default is enabled.

 **`-xml`**